 The way of life we take for granted in rich countries like Australia involves the consumption of large quantities of resources and energy, and the dumping of large volumes of waste into the environment.
-This document briefly indicates some of the ways in which people in affluent consumer society consume far more resources than all people in the world could ever use.
 The main cause of global problems is over-consumption.
+Following is a brief indication of some of the ways in which people in affluent consumer society consume far more resources than all people in the world could ever use.

-Resource depletion is occurring because far too much producing and consuming is going on…yet only one-fifth of the world’s people life affluently.
+Resource depetion is occurring because far too much producing and consuming is going on…yet only one-fifth of the world’s people life affluently.
 How big will this problem be when 9 billion live affluently?

 Third World poverty and under-development are primarily due to the way the unjust global economy allows the rich countries to take most of the resources and forces the Third World to devote much of its productive capacity to stocking rich world supermarkets.
 The one fifth of the world’s people who live in rich countries are getting and using up about 4/5 of all the resources produced in the world.
 They are consuming resources at a per capita rate that is 15-20 times that of the poorest half of the world's people.

 Environmental destruction is mainly due to the fact that we are taking too much from nature and dumping too many wastes back into nature.
 Again what will the problem be like if/when 9 billion people live as Americans or Australians want to.

 Armed conflicts are mostly due to struggles to get control of resources and markets.
 If everyone remains determined to become more and more affluent without limit increasing conflict is highly likely.

 Social cohesion is breaking down and the quality of life is falling, in the richest countries.
 This is mainly because the top priority is whatever will generate most sales, business turnover, income and monetary wealth, not what will maximise welfare, cohesion or quality of life…and increasing economic wealth is now reducing these values.

 SOME EXAMPLES OF OUR HIGH RESOURCE CONSUMPTION.